jhlee111/PerformanceDashboardTicker/README.md

 # Performance Dashboard Ticker

-A Google Apps Script project that creates a performance dashboard for tracking various financial indices, stocks, and their returns over different time periods.
+A Google Apps Script project that creates a real-time performance dashboard for tracking financial indices and stocks from multiple markets.
+This dashboard calculates and displays various return metrics and supports data retrieval from different sources with advanced date handling across time zones.

 ## Overview

-This project is built to run in Google Sheets and provides functionality to:
+This project is built to run in Google Sheets and provides the following features:

-- Track multiple financial indices and stocks from various sources (Google Finance, Yahoo Finance, Naver Finance)
+- Track financial indices and stocks from multiple sources (Google Finance, Yahoo Finance, Naver Finance)
 - Calculate and display performance metrics:
   - Weekly returns
   - Monthly returns
   - Year-to-date (YTD) returns
   - Returns compared to 52-week high
+- Intelligent market awareness with time zone and trading hour support
+- Race condition prevention with script locking
+- Comprehensive error handling and user feedback
+- User-friendly UI with detailed help documentation
+- Diagnostic tools for troubleshooting

-## File Structure
+## Current File Structure

-The codebase is organized into multiple files for better separation of concerns:
+The codebase has been refactored and is now organized into a more maintainable structure:

+- **main.js**: Entry point and initialization
-- **Config.js**: Contains configuration constants and global variables
+- **Config.js**: Configuration settings, constants, and utility functions
-- **Code.js**: Main application logic and entry points
+- **ui/**
+  - **Dialogs.js**: UI dialog-related functionality
+  - **Sidebar.js**: Sidebar-related functionality
+  - **Sidebar.html**: HTML interface for the sidebar
+- **services/**
+  - **DashboardService.js**: Core dashboard functionality
+  - **TickerService.js**: Ticker-related functionality
+  - **PriceService.js**: Price retrieval and calculation
+  - **providers/**
+    - **BaseProvider.js**: Abstract base class for data providers
+    - **ProviderFactory.js**: Factory for creating data providers
+    - **GoogleProvider.js**: Google Finance data retrieval
+    - **YahooProvider.js**: Yahoo Finance data retrieval
+    - **NaverProvider.js**: Naver Finance data retrieval
+- **utils/**
-- **DateUtils.js**: Date calculation utilities
+  - **DateUtils.js**: Date manipulation and market time management
-- **DataProviders.js**: Data provider classes for different finance sources
+  - **SpreadsheetUtils.js**: Spreadsheet utility functions
+  - **LockService.js**: Script locking functionality
+  - **Logger.js**: Enhanced logging functionality
+- **diagnostics/**
+  - **DiagnosticTools.js**: Diagnostic functionality
+- **__tests__/**
+  - **integration/**: Integration tests
+    - **naverKosdaqPlaywright.test.js**: PlayWright test for KOSDAQ data
-- **tickers.js**: Functions for retrieving and parsing ticker data
+    - **naverKosdaqFetcher.test.js**: API fetcher test for KOSDAQ data
+  - **mocks/**: Test mocks
+  - **services/**: Service unit tests
+- **appsscript.json**: Project configuration file

+## Main Components

+### Core Classes

+1. **DateCalculator**: Handles date calculations for historical returns
+2. **MarketTimeManager**: Manages market-specific dates and trading hours
+3. **DataProviderFactory**: Creates appropriate data providers based on the source
+4. **GoogleFinanceProvider/YahooFinanceProvider/NaverFinanceProvider**: Source-specific data retrieval

+### Key Functions

+1. **updatePerformanceDashboard()**: Main entry point for updating the dashboard
+2. **processTickers()**: Processes each ticker for display
+3. **calculateReturns()**: Calculates performance metrics
+4. **getReferenceDate()**: Gets the reference date for calculations
+5. **showReferenceDateDialog()**: UI for setting the reference date
+6. **showTickerManager()**: UI for managing tickers
+7. **showHelp()**: Displays help documentation

+### UI Entry Points

+1. Menu items from **onOpen()** function:
+   - Dashboard Update
+   - Reference Date Settings
+   - Ticker Management
+   - Diagnostic Tools
+   - Help

+## Current Status

+The codebase has been successfully refactored from a monolithic structure into a more maintainable organization with proper separation of concerns:

+- Code is now organized by feature and responsibility in smaller, focused modules
+- Data providers have been enhanced with improved error handling and fallback mechanisms
+- Integration tests help ensure data retrieval reliability
+- Main components now have consistent interfaces and naming conventions
+- Provider factory pattern allows for easier extension with new data sources

+### Ongoing Improvements

+While major refactoring has been completed, these areas continue to be enhanced:

+1. **Testing**: Adding more unit tests for individual services and utilities
+2. **Error Handling**: Further improving error handling and user feedback for edge cases
+3. **Documentation**: Enhancing inline documentation for complex methods
+4. **Performance**: Fine-tuning request patterns to reduce API calls

+## Implementation Highlights

+The refactored implementation includes these key improvements:

+1. **Provider System**: Flexible provider system with a factory pattern for extensibility
+2. **Advanced KOSDAQ Handling**: Specialized methods for Korean market indices like KOSDAQ
+3. **Multi-tier Fallbacks**: Every provider includes multiple fallback mechanisms for reliability
+4. **Enhanced Date Handling**: Sophisticated date calculations with market-aware adjustments
+5. **Integration Testing**: PlayWright and API-based tests to validate end-to-end functionality

-## Setup
+## Setup and Usage

-1. Open your Google Sheet
+1. Create a Google Sheet with the following structure:
-2. Set up two sheets:
-   - Main sheet: For displaying the performance dashboard
+   - "dashboard" sheet: For displaying the performance dashboard
    - "tickers" sheet: For configuring the indices/stocks to track

-3. In the "tickers" sheet, create columns for:
+2. In the "tickers" sheet, add columns:
-   - Name (Display name for the index/stock)
+   - Name: Display name for the index/stock
-   - Ticker (Symbol used by the data source)
+   - Ticker: Symbol used by the data source
-   - Source (One of: "google", "yahoo", or "naver")
+   - Source: One of: "google", "yahoo", or "naver"

+3. Use the menu items to manage the dashboard:
+   - Update the dashboard to retrieve the latest data
-4. In cell A1 of the main sheet, enter a reference date for calculations
+   - Set a reference date for calculations

-## Usage

-Run the `createStockTable()` function to generate the performance table.
-The script will:

-1. Read the reference date from cell A1
-2. Get the list of tickers from the "tickers" sheet
-3. Fetch current and historical prices for each ticker
-4. Calculate performance metrics
-5. Render the results in the main sheet
+   - Manage tickers for tracking
+   - View help documentation

 ## Data Sources

 The script supports three data sources:

-- Google Finance: Uses the GOOGLEFINANCE function
+- **Google Finance**: Uses GOOGLEFINANCE function
-- Yahoo Finance: Fetches data via Yahoo Finance API
+- **Yahoo Finance**: Fetches data via Yahoo Finance APIs
-- Naver Finance: Scrapes data from Naver Finance website (Korean market indices)
+- **Naver Finance**: Fetches data from Naver Finance (Korean markets)

 ## Development